Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Finite element operator network (FEONet)

 \end{lemma} Since the equation under consideration \eqref{self_ad_eq} is self-adjoint, the corresponding bilinear form $B[\cdot,\cdot]$ defined in \eqref{anal_WF} is symmetric which automatically guarantees that the matrix $A$ in our case is symmetric.
 Furthermore, due to the facts that the coefficient $\aaa(\cdot)$ is uniformly elliptic and $c(\cdot)$ is non-negative, the bilinear form $B[\cdot,\cdot]$ is coercive, which implies that $A$ is positive-definite.
 Therefore, we can apply Lemma \ref{matrix_thm} to the matrix $A$ of our interest.

-We are now ready to prove the approximation error for neural networks converges to zero, which is encapsulated in the following theorem. \begin{theorem} Assume that \eqref{f_ass} holds.
+We are now ready to present our first convergence result regarding the approximation error.
+The proof is based on Lemma \ref{matrix_thm} and can be found in Appendix \ref{app_1}. \begin{theorem} Assume that \eqref{f_ass} holds.
 Then we have that